Clarisse Vigoureux: Biography

-Although more than 350 European colonists eventually made La Réunion their home, the experiment was already beginning to fail as the population began to leave.
-Some returned to Europe while others moved out of the area.
+Although more than 350 European colonists settled in La Réunion, the experiment failed quickly and the population began disperse.
+Some returned to Europe, others moved out of the area, some died, and some became prominent citizens in and around Dallas, Texas.

-Following this failure, Clarisse Vigoureux died on 13 January 1865.
+After the failure, Clarisse moved with Considerant to a farm in San Antonio, where she died on 13 January 1865.
 “She was buried in the garden of her San Antonio home.
 Here Victor would give homage to the woman who had introduced him to his life's work and had supported him and the ideas of Fourier for over 40 years.”